1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His wars expanded British influence but drained finances.

-75. Wellesley’s expansionist policy earned him the title of:
+75. Wellesley’s expansionist policy earned him the title of___________.

 A) Bengal Tiger